 The Opportunity Zones legislation aims to attract investment capital through a unique tax-advantaged opportunity to invest "recognized capital gains" in Qualified Opportunity Zones.
 Under the Opportunity Zone Program, states nominate low-income communities to be designated as Qualified Opportunity Zones, which are then eligible for the tax benefit.
-In the case of Puerto Rico, virtually 95% of the Island has been designated a Qualified Opportunity Zone.
+In the case of Puerto Rico, virtually 95% of the Island has been designated a Qualified Opportunity Zone.12

-&lt;sup>9 HUD Housing Damage Assessment and Recovery Strategies Report
+10 HUD Housing Damage Assessment and Recovery Strategies Report

-&lt;sup>10 Housing Damage Assessment and Recovery Strategies Report Puerto Rico; page 5.
+11 Housing Damage Assessment and Recovery Strategies Report Puerto Rico; page 5.

-Transformation and Innovation in the Wake of Devastation: An Economic and Disaster Recovery Plan for Puerto Rico; page 26.
+12 Transformation and Innovation in the Wake of Devastation: An Economic and Disaster Recovery Plan for Puerto Rico; page 26.